 Alcohol Options

-Wine: check online to see if the wines served are vegan.
+Wine: check the brands online to see if the wines served are vegan.

 Mixed drinks: some may be made with fresh fruit juices.
 If they use a premade mix, sugar, or simple syrup, ask if the sugar is vegan if this is important to you.

 And be sure to drink enough water.
-There can be a tendency to overdo it with alcohol when it is “free” – paid for in the hotel price.
+There can be a tendency to overdo it with alcohol when it is “free” – included in the hotel price.
 The National Institutes of Health recommends no more than one standard alcoholic drink per day for women and two for men.

 Tips for Preventing Food Borne-Illness